 There are a few steps you can take:

 - Review the credit report with the youth and verify whether he or she recognizes the items on his or her credit report.

-- Check with your own agency for the name and contact information of your designated point of contact at the credit bureau and what the specific dispute process is for that bureau.
+- Check with your own agency for the name and contact information of your designated point of contact at the credit reporting company and what the specific dispute process is for that bureau.

-- To dispute an item on a youths credit report that is incorrect, the credit bureau may require the following documents:
+- To dispute an item on a youth's credit report that is incorrect, the credit reporting company may require the following documents:

 - A cover letter addressed to the credit bureau containing:

 - The personal identification information of the youth